MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 ![visual of a normal vector and a circle in the plane]

 But...wait that definition isn't consistent with our goal.
-This object *does* describe an oriented plane and it does have a degree of freedom to represent scale, but it's still just a vector so its magnitude is length, not area.
+This object *does* describe an oriented plane and it does have a degree of freedom to represent scale, but it's still just a vector so its magnitude will be a length, not an area.
 This won't work.

 ---